SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Details on visiting North Beach

 Full Schedule: You will find additional tours on the SFCityGuides website at www.sfcityguides.org.
 Also, please use this link to confirm that the tours above are still running on the day you plan to go.
-They don't cancel often, but it does happen at times and I would hate for you to show up and have it be cancelled that day.
+They don't cancel often, but it does happen sometimes, and I would hate for you to show up and have it cancelled that day.

 Are you interested in finding additional events to attend during your stay?
 Click the links below to check out the fun events planned that month!